-Those 15 years were spent apprenticing under another, very experienced commercial beekeeper.
-I respect this guy very much because he set me up for success.
+I spent 15 years apprenticing under a very experienced commercial beekeeper.
+I respect this guy very much because he set me up for success by learning from his own failures.
 Inadvertently, I also learned from his commercial beekeeping practices that beekeeping was hard, like really hard.

 We were always using chemicals to try and combat pests and disease.
-I didn’t grow up hugging trees or anything, though they do give nice hugs, but I discovered that I didn’t like trying to ‘cure’ beehives with toxins.
-At the time, that was the only option.
+I didn’t grow up hugging trees or anything, though they do give nice hugs, but I discovered that I didn’t like trying to ‘cure’ beehives with toxins!.
+At the time, that was the only option we knew of.

 In the last few years of my apprenticeship, my mentor gifted me beehives of my own.
-I even had my own apiary for them.
 They were in a fenced in cow pasture that bordered acres of orange groves.
 But it didn’t last long because I didn’t use any treatments at all, much less on time.
 My beehives didn’t make it.
-It seemed that no treatments at all was worse then chemical ones.
+It seemed that no treatments at all was worse than using chemicals.

-So I continued to work with my mentor but I was growing less and less enthusiastic about the world of bees, their problems, and the hopelessness of treating them with harsh chemicals.
+I continued to work with my mentor but I was growing less and less enthusiastic about the world of bees, their problems, and the hopelessness of treating them with harsh chemicals.
 By the end of my 15th year in beekeping, I was finished.
-If this was the best I had to look forward to as a beekeeper in today’s modern world then I didn’t want anything to do with it, so I quit.
+If this was the best I had to look forward to then I didn’t want anything to do with it, so I quit.